shreyashankar/create-ml-app/README.md

 # create-ml-app

-Template Makefile for ML projects in Python.

 `create-ml-app` makes it easier to spin up a machine learning project locally in Python and handle various package dependencies.
+The name is inspired by [`create-react-app`](create react app).
 To use, simply fork the Makefile and `setup.py` in this repository.

 ## Motivation